dylanlrrb/Please-Contain-Yourself/1-Installation_and_Intro/README.md

 - [ ] The second effect is that it created a container from that image.
 Run `docker ps -a` to see all of the containers on your machine containers. you should see something similar to this:
 ![dockerpsa1](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/1/dockerpsa1.png?raw=true)

 There's your first container! isn' it handsome?
+There are several bits of information displayed with the `ps` command such as the image it was created from, how long ago it was spun up, and the container's status

 - [ ] Let's get a little tricky.
 Try spinning up 3 more containers from the hello-world image cached on your machine.
 If you did everything correctly, you should have seen the 'Hello from Docker!' message each time you successfully spun up a container.